What is the PMBOK® Guide?

 Over the following months, PMI® R.E.P.s (Registered Education Providers) began to introduce the sixth edition, and all providers are now using this edition.

-PMP® ExamThe updated PMP® Exam, aligned with the content of PMBOK Guide - Sixth Edition, will come into effect on March 26th, 2018.
+PMP® ExamThe updated PMP® Exam, aligned with the content of PMBOK® Guide - Sixth Edition, came into effect on March 26th, 2018.